-APPENDIX A3: DESCRIPTION OF SHROVETIDE

 Shrovetide: split reading Student A

-Shrovetide is a
+Shrovetide is a(1) in the city of Ptuj in Slovenia.
+The festival takes

+place in early spring and it actually represents the bridge between winter and spring.
+The main day during Shrovetide is

 Ash Wednesday.

 An important part of it is

 Kurent is

-(6) and on his horns there are colorful ribbons as decorations.
-He also wears leggings on his

-feet.
-The(7) usually walks next to him.

 Sometimes he also carries in his hands a hedgehog - a stick with hedgehog skin.
 With this stick, he tries to catch a girl whom he likes.
 This is a very old tradition, dating back to pagan